nathfy/paperUwe_v1/README.md

 Predicting product cancellations for sales retention

 ## Running the notebook
-Please install https://www.anaconda.com/download/ and then open the notebook in Juypter.
-Some sections will take a long time to run (eg the `GridSearchCV` of the various `MLPClassifier` options)
+Please install https://www.anaconda.com/download/ and then open the notebooks in Juypter.
+I've split it into to notebooks:
+- **Investigation and feature selection** - does what it says
+- **Pipeline and prediction cross validation** - The actual pipeline and ML process, this one has a section which will take a long time to run (`Test classifiers - THIS IS SLOW!`)

 ### Changes to get the essay into a form that can be used for a research paper submission - Notes